MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 # Create an Azure Monitor SCOM Managed Instance (preview) on Azure

-This article describes how to create an Azure Monitor SCOM Ianaged Instance (preview) that helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services with System Center Operations Manager functionality on Azure.
+This article describes how to create an Azure Monitor SCOM Managed Instance (preview) that helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services with System Center Operations Manager functionality on Azure.

 ## Prerequisites